Behind the Picture: Medgar Evers’ Funeral, June 1963

 Her words upon hearing the verdict?
 “Yes, Medgar!”

-Here, on the 50th anniversary of Medgar Evers’ June 15, 1963, funeral, LIFE.com presents a series of photographs by John Loengard — including a particular photo widely acknowledged as one of the most stirring pictures of the Civil Rights era: a dignified, deeply grieving Myrlie Evers comforting her weeping son, Darrell Kenyatta, at Evers’ funeral.
+Here, LIFE.com presents a series of photographs by John Loengard—including one that remains among the most stirring of the Civil Rights era: a portrait of a dignified, deeply grieving Myrlie Evers comforting her weeping son, Darrell Kenyatta, at Evers’ funeral.

 All these years later, it remains a grimly fascinating exercise to revisit the coverage of Evers’ death.
-The horrifying domestic terrorism that would, in some ways, define the era — the murders of JFK, Malcolm X, Bobby Kennedy, MLK and others — had not yet reared above the horizon, and had not yet stunned and saddened the country and the world.
-So the daylight killing of a man of Evers’ stature and significance was — for people of conscience, anyway — an especially appalling crime.
+The domestic terrorism that would, in some ways, define the era—the murders of JFK, Malcolm X, Bobby Kennedy, MLK and others—had not yet reared above the horizon, and had not yet stunned and saddened the country and the world.
+So the daylight killing of a man of Evers’ stature and significance was—for people of conscience, anyway—an especially appalling crime.

 In its June 28, 1963, issue, LIFE confronted the assassination with a combination of scorn (for the Klan and for white supremacists in general), anger (at the waste of such a life as Evers’) and an occasionally sardonic venom.